 Louisiana Pardon Board votes in favor of posthumous pardon for Homer Plessy

-In 1892, a French-speaking Creole person of color named Homer Plessy defied Louisiana's Separate Car Act by boarding a train car reserved for whites only and more than a century later, Plessy may receive a posthumous pardon.
+In 1892, a French-speaking Creole person of color named Homer Plessy defied Louisiana's Separate Car Act by boarding a train car reserved for "Whites Only" and more than a century later, Plessy may receive a posthumous pardon.

-When Plessy was still alive, his case made its way to the Supreme Court, which upheld Louisiana's racist 'separate but equal' statute.
+When he was still alive, Plessy's case made its way to the Supreme Court, which upheld Louisiana's racist 'separate but equal' statute.

-According to NOLA.com, he was fined $25, and died in 1925 with the conviction still on his record,
+According to NOLA.com, he was fined $25, and died in 1925 with the conviction still on his record.

-But during a Friday 9 a.m. hearing, the Louisiana Pardon Board voted in favor of a posthumous pardon for Plessy and their decision will be forwarded to Louisiana Governor, John Bel Edwards.
+But during a Friday 9 a.m. hearing, the Louisiana Pardon Board voted in favor of a posthumous pardon for Plessy and their decision will be forwarded to Louisiana Governor John Bel Edwards.

 As a member of the civil rights group the Comité des Citoyens (Citizens' Committee), Plessy engaged in a civil disobedience initiative against Louisiana's segregation laws by trying to travel in a whites-only passenger car.